-There may be other directions in which to begin your legal career as a tax lawyer, but none as unique as the Office of Chief Counsel.
-We are the law firm for the Internal Revenue Service (IRS), and we are, in fact, the largest tax law firm in the country.
-Our work is diverse, challenging and important, and it touches American finance in the broadest terms: from conglomerates, corporations and partnerships...to charitable institutions and small businesses...to families and individuals.
-It impacts the fiscal fabric of our nation's government and the strongest free-market economy in the world.
+There may be other directions in which to begin your legal career as a tax lawyer, but none is equal to the Office of Chief Counsel.
+We are the law firm for the Internal Revenue Service (IRS).
+With approximately 1600 attorneys in 48 cities nationwide, we are, in fact, the largest tax law firm in the country.
+Our work is diverse, challenging, and important, and it touches American finance in the broadest terms: from conglomerates, corporations, and partnerships...to charitable institutions and small businesses...to families and individuals.
+It impacts the fiscal fabric of our nation's government and the strongest free market economy in the world.
 The professionals who join us are as special as the roles they assume.
 They possess a sharp eye and a sharper mind.
-They are dedicated and a step ahead, and they all soon realize this about joining the Office of Chief Counsel - It is a great place to start.
+They are dedicated and a step ahead.
+They all soon realize the Office of Chief Counsel is a great place to start a career and may eventually decide it's a great place to build a career as well.